Logan Pearsall Smith

-Logan Pearsall Smith (18 October 1865 – 2 March 1946) was an American-born British essayist and critic.
-Harvard and Oxford educated, he was known for his aphorisms and epigrams, and was an expert on 17th Century divines.
+Lloyd Logan Pearsall Smith (18 October 1865 – 2 March 1946) was an American-born British essayist and critic.
+Harvard and Oxford educated, he was known for his aphorisms and epigrams, and was an expert on 17th century divines.
 His Words and Idioms made him an authority on correct English language usage.
 He wrote his autobiography, Unforgotten Years, in 1938.

 Early life

 Smith was born in Millville, New Jersey.
 He was the son of the prominent Quakers Robert Pearsall Smith and Hannah Whitall Smith, and a descendant of James Logan, who was William Penn's secretary and the Chief Justice of Pennsylvania in the 18th century.
 His mother's family had become wealthy from its glass factories.
 He lived for a time as a boy in England.
 In his 1938 autobiography, Smith describes how in his youth he came to be a friend of Walt Whitman in the poet's latter years.

 Smith's sister Alys was the first wife of philosopher Bertrand Russell.
 His sister Mary was married twice, first to the Irish barrister Benjamin Conn "Frank" Costelloe.
 Their two daughters were Ray Strachey and Karin Stephen, in-laws to Lytton Strachey and Virginia Woolf, respectively.
 Mary later married the art historian Bernard Berenson.